-The most common activities on properties owned or managed by Sauk County are nature-based, such as walking/hiking, biking, hunting, paddle sports, fishing and wildlife viewing, with a public campground available at White Mound County Park.
+The most common activities on properties owned or managed by Sauk County are nature-based, such as walking/hiking, biking, hunting, paddle sports, horseback riding, fishing and wildlife viewing, with public camping available at White Mound County Park.
 Wisconsin state parks and natural areas are not part of the Sauk County CORP; nevertheless, they provide opportunities for many of the same activities, including public campgrounds in two state park locations in Sauk County: Devil's Lake and Mirror Lake.